AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 <img src={require('./images/select_token.png').default} width="800"/>

-Next, customize the the name of the program in line 1 of `src/main.leo` to use a unique identifier and then update the `program` field in the `program.json` file to match the new name.
+Next, customize the name of the program in line 1 of `src/main.leo` to use a unique identifier and then update the `program` field in the `program.json` file to match the new name.

 <img src={require('./images/program_name_.png').default} width="800"/>